madebykind/madebykind-v3/content/work/the-rivers-trust.md

 # Content
 heading: Raising public awareness of Britain’s poor river health
 preheading: User-centred website for environmental charity, The Rivers Trust.
-intro: >

-    The Rivers Trust aims to bring together the people, knowledge, data and intelligence to help rivers thrive again; for us and future generations.
+intro: The Rivers Trust is the umbrella organisation for 65 local trusts working on the ground across the UK and Ireland, and the only group of environmental charities dedicated to protecting and improving river environments for people and wildlife.
+Their goal is to bring together the people, knowledge and data needed to help rivers thrive again.

-    By raising awareness of the poor state of rivers in the UK, they rally the public against the lack of policies on keeping Britain’s water healthy and sewage free.
 why:
   text: Healthy rivers can play a huge part in reducing the effects of climate change, like flooding and drought.
 The UK's rivers are some of the unhealthiest in the world.
   person: mat
 impact:
-  text: After the website launch, the Rivers Trust gained a significant amount of interest in its ‘State of the Rivers’ report, sewage map, and website which led to coverage on national TV and press.
+  text: ince we launched the new Rivers Trust website in 2021, the state of Britain’s rivers has gone from a niche environmental concern to a national conversation.
+  stats:
+    - 304-percent
+    - 2k-emails
+    - 189-percent
+    - 35-percent
   img: images/work_rivers-trust-brand-1.jpg
   img_alt: The camera bisects the surface of the water, with river plants shown below and a person walking along the bank above